ekernf01/ggrn/README.md

 #### Backend 4: GEARS

 GEARS is not well described by GGRN; it works from a different mathematical formulation.
 Nevertheless, we include an interface to GEARS in the GGRN software.
+GGRN args are ignored.
+GEARS arguments, such as embedding dimension or batch size, can be passed to `grn.fit` via `kwargs`.

+Some technical notes:

+- GEARS requires an internet connection (to download the GO graph).
+- Running GEARS will generate certain files and folders as a side effect; we save training data to a folder "ggrn_gears_input".
+This folder is normally deleted after use, but if a run crashes, it may need to be deleted.
+Otherwise, it can interfere with future runs.
+This can also create race conditions, and we do not support calling GEARS from multiple processes that share a working directory.
-The `eligible_regulators` arg behaves as expected and other GGRN args are ignored.
-GEARS arguments can be passed via `kwargs`.
-A GPU is typically required to use GEARS, but we find it is possible to use GEARS on a CPU with minor changes to GEARS source code: replace occurrences of `a += b` with `a = a + b` and `.to('cuda')` or `.to('cuda:0')` with `.to('cpu')`.
+- A GPU is typically required to use GEARS, but we find it is possible to use GEARS on a CPU.
+Depending on the version, this may require minor changes to GEARS source code: replace occurrences of `a += b` with `a = a + b` and `.to('cuda')` or `.to('cuda:0')` with `.to('cpu')`.

 #### Adding a new backend